tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 -09

-* Described use cases where CWT claims can't be put in the payload.
+* Described use cases where CWT claims can't be put in the payload in response to Hannes Tschofenig's IotDir review.
-* Said that profiles specify the semantics of the CWT claims.
+* Said that profiles specify the semantics of the CWT claims in response to Carsten Bormann's feedback.

 -08